eivor9/budget-logbook-server/README.md

 ```
 *Transaction objects must follow the format shown in the above example*

-### Get all transactions:
+### Viewing your transactions:
-Get the list of all transactions in chronological using the /logbook endpoint.
+To view a list of all transactions, send a GET request to the /logbook endpoint.
 ```
 https://budget-logbook-server.onrender.com/logbook
 ```